 How much you should save for taxes

 In Canada, we have a marginal tax rate.
 The more money you earn, the more taxes you’ll pay.
 Generally speaking, setting aside 25% of your income for taxes is a good start.
 However, if you make a high income from OnlyFans or still have a day job, you’ll likely need to budget more since you may be in a higher tax bracket.
+For example, if you earned $120K, you’ll likely pay closer to 30-35% in taxes, so you should set aside $40K for tax purposes.

 It’s a good idea to set up a bank account with a digital bank such as EQ Bank.
 This way, any money you set aside for taxes can earn you some interest for the time being.
 EQ Bank has no monthly fees and can connect directly with any of your other banks.
 If you left your money in a regular bricks and mortar bank, it would just be sitting there not earning you anything.
 Also, having a digital bank account ensures no family member sees your income if you currently only have a joint bank account.